A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Methods

 \subsection{Correlation analysis}

 The Pearson's correlation coefficients are used to measure the linear correlation between random variables.
-Suppose two random variables $A$ and $B$ have $n$ scalar observed values.
-The Pearson's correlation coefficient of $A$ and $B$ is defined by
+Supposing two random variables $A$ and $B$ have $n$ scalar observed values, the Pearson's correlation coefficient of $A$ and $B$ is defined by

 where $\mu_A$ and $\sigma_A$ are the mean and standard deviation of random variable $A$, $\mu_B$ and $\sigma_B$ are those of $B$ respectively.
 The calculation of Pearson's correlation coefficients can be directly extended to multiple random variables.
 Here we use the ``Corrcoef'' function of Matlab to perform the calculation and use the ``heatmap'' function for visualization.